Seneca Couple Says, ‘Our Lives Will Change for the Better Because of SCMC Class'Read More

 Connect to College does not provide van or bus transportation.

 The goal of Connect to College is to graduate each student in the most time-efficient manner possible with a high school diploma and a postsecondary credential (or significant college credit), and to transition the student successfully into further higher education and/or meaningful, family-supporting employment.

 There are no special classes for C2C students at Tri-County Technical College.
 All classes are regular college classes taught by college faculty.
 Connect students are integrated into these classes along with other Tri-County students.
 (Sometimes there will be several C2C students in the same section of a course but there are no sections only for Connect students.
-The only exception is SFT 109 [Lifetime Fitness and Wellness], which is the college-level course used to meet the Physical Education unit requirement for the high school diploma.
-SFT 109 is restricted to Connect students only.)

 During the second semester and beyond, students typically take four courses (two courses in the summer term), according to their individual needs as outlined in their educational plan.
 These courses may be required to meet prerequisites (like needing to complete a basic math class with a grade of "C" or higher before registering for the next level course), to meet high school requirements, to meet college degree or transfer requirements, or a combination.

 At the end of each semester, the Registrar's Office at Tri-County generates official transcripts for Connect to College students.
 The C2C Graduation Coach picks up the transcripts (and signs for them), sorts them by district/school, and arranges to have them mailed to the director of guidance at the appropriate high school.